shaheennabi/Production-Ready-LeafLogic-Multi-AI-Agents-Project/README.md

 #### Testing and Delivery

-- Conducted rigorous testing to validate accuracy and reliability.
+- Conducted rigorous testing to validate accuracy and reliability (in containers etc).
 - Delivered the project on time, exceeding quality expectations.

 ---